- Three new readers.

-In order to keep our Script Analysis as objective as possible, we do our best to get three fresh sets of eyes on each new draft.
+In order to keep our Script Analysis as objective as possible, we do our best to get three fresh sets of eyes on each new draft, subject to staff availability.
 This ensures the writer is never accountable to one person's opinion.
 It also ensures that our assessment remains driven by story mechanics and avoids as much bias as possible.
 After your 3rd draft, each new draft will be handled by the freshest sets of eyes available on staff.

 2. Most projects see gradual Script Score increases across multiple submissions.